Board and Staff Information

 Van der Heyde worked with the American Cancer Society and helped launch the organization’s inaugural and successful fundraising walk in Orange County.
 She spent the next year working as a project manager at a software company before moving to San Diego.
 She graduated cum laude from UC Irvine in 2009 with degrees in political science and international studies.

-Executive Assistant, Anna Castro
+Executive Assistant, Adriana Sixtos

-Legal Fellow, Gabriela Rivera
+Legal Fellow / Staff Attorney, Gabriela Rivera

 Rivera joined the ACLU of San Diego in 2012 as a Yale Public Interest Fellow.
 Her work at the ACLU will focus on addressing racial profiling and other abuses of local police partnerships with Immigration and Customs Enforcement and Customs and Border Protection.
 Rivera’s project seeks to remedy not only the front-end immigration enforcement issues in San Diego County, but also addresses two specific consequences of local policing of civil immigration law: the proliferation of coerced and misinformed administrative voluntary departures and worsening conditions in short-term immigration detention.
 A member of the Yale Law School class of 2011, Rivera received her B.A. in History from the University of California, Los Angeles.